Pakistan: Bus explosion kills Chinese nationals | DW | 14.07.2021

 Beijing also urged Chinese firms to strengthen their security procedures in Pakistan following the blast.

 Pakistani authorities said they were investigating the incident.
-No group has claimed responsibility for the attack, but Islamist militants had previously targeted Chinese interests in Pakistan.
+No group has claimed responsibility for the attack, but Islamist militants linked to the Pakistani Taliban had previously targeted Chinese interests in Pakistan.

 The security of Chinese workers has long been an issue of concern in Pakistan.
 Engineers and construction workers from China are helping the country build a dam in Kohistan.